kk7nc/Text_Classification/README.rst

 Capitalization
 ---------------

 Sentences can contain a mixture of uppercase and lower case letters.
 Multiple sentences make up a text document.
 To reduce the problem space, the most common approach is to reduce everything to lower case.
-This brings all words in a document in same space, but it often changes the meaning of some words, such as: "US" to "us" where first one represents the United States of America and second one is a pronoun.
+This brings all words in a document in same space, but it often changes the meaning of some words, such as "US" to "us" where first one represents the United States of America and second one is a pronoun.
 To solve this, slang and abbreviation converters can be applied.

 .. code:: python